-- a.
-SSS Program - (1) At least two-thirds of the students served by an SSS project must be low-income individuals who are the first generation college students or individuals with disabilities.
+- (2) At least two-thirds of the students served by an SSS project must be low-income individuals who are the first generation college students or individuals with disabilities.
 Not less than one-third of the individuals with disabilities must also be low-income individuals.
-The remaining students served must be low-income individuals, first generation college students, or individuals with disabilities (34 CFR sections 646.7 and 646.11). - An institution operating an SSS project may not award more than 20 percent of its Federal SSS Program funds as grant aid to students (20 USC 1070a-14(c)(5)). - b.
-TS Program At least two-thirds of the individuals served by a TS project must be low-income individuals who are potential first-generation college students (34 CFR sections 643.10 and 643.7). - c.
+The remaining students served must be low-income individuals, first generation college students, or individuals with disabilities (34 CFR sections 646.7 and 646.11). - (3) An institution operating an SSS project may not award more than 20 percent of its Federal SSS Program funds as grant aid to students (34 CFR section 646.33(a)).

+b.
+TS Program -

+- (1) For each year of the project period, a grantee must serve at least the number of participants that the Secretary identifies in the Federal Register notice inviting applications for a competition (34 CFR section 643.32(b)). - (2) At least two-thirds of the individuals served by a TS project must be low-income individuals who are potential first-generation college students (34 CFR sections 643.11 and 643.7). - c.
 UB Program Not less than two-thirds of the project's participants must be low-income individuals who are potential first-generation college students.
+The remaining participants must be either low-income individuals or potential first-generation college students (34 CFR sections 645.21 and 645.6).

+d.
+EOC Program

-The remaining participants must be either low-income individuals or potential first-generation college students (34 CFR sections 645.21 and 645.6). - d.
-EOC Program At least two-thirds of the individuals served by an EOC project must be low-income individuals who are potential first-generation college students (34 CFR sections 644.10 and 644.7). - e.
+- (1) For each year of the project period, a grantee must serve at least the number of participants that the Secretary identifies in the Federal Register notice inviting applications for a competition (34 CFR section 644.32 (b)). - (2) At least two-thirds of the individuals served by an EOC project must be low-income individuals who are potential first-generation college students (34 CFR sections 644.11 and 644.7). - e.
 McNair Program At least two-thirds of the students served by a McNair project must be low-income individuals who are first-generation college students.
 The remaining students must be members of groups underrepresented in graduate education (34 CFR sections 647.10 and 647.7).

 - a.
-SF-269, Financial Status Report Not Applicable - b.
-SF-270, Request for Advance or Reimbursement Applicable - c.
-SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - d.
-SF-272, Federal Cash Transactions Report Not Applicable - e.
+SF-270, Request for Advance or Reimbursement Applicable - b.
+SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
 SF-425, Federal Financial Report Not Applicable a.
 Student Support Services Program Annual Performance Report (OMB No. 1840-0525) - Grantees must submit an annual performance report to ED each year of the project period.